EndPointCorp/end-point-blog/2018/07/06/training-tesseract-models-from-scratch.html.md

   --eval_listfile path/to/list.eval
 ```

-What's happening here?
-The `lstmtraining` is the actual model training program that comes with `Tesseract` when being compiled / installed with the training tools.
 You're giving it the compiled `*.traineddata` file and the train / eval file lists and it trains the new model for you.
-It will adjust the neural network parameters in such a way that the error between its predictions and what is given to it will be getting smaller and smaller.
+It will adjust the neural network parameters to make the error between its predictions and what is known as ground-truth smaller and smaller.

-If you're very focused though, you've probably noticed one argument we gave it that we haven't yet talked about: `--net_spec`.
+There's one part that we haven't yet talked about yet: the `--net_spec` argument and its accompanying value given as string.

 The neural network "spec" is there because neural networks come in many different shapes and forms.
-The subject is beyond the scope of this article (if you don't know anything yet about it you really need thick books rather than blog posts) though I gave you a spec that will probably work for you pretty well - just because I like you :)
+The subject is beyond the scope of this article.
+If you don't know anything yet but are curious, I encourage you to look for some good books.
+The process of learning about them is extremely rewarding — if you're into Math's and Computer Science.

+The value for that argument I presented above should be more than enough for most of your needs.
+That's unless you'd like to e. g. recognize vertical text, for which I'd recommend adjusting the spec greatly.

+The format that the given string follows is called `VGSL`.
+You can find out more about it on the [Tesseract Wiki](https://github.com/tesseract-ocr/tesseract/wiki/VGSLSpecs).

 #### Finishing the training and compiling the resulting model file

-If you've got excited by what we've done so far, I have to encourage your expectations to make friends with *the-reality*.
-The reality is that the training process can take days - depending on how fast your machine is and how many training examples you have.
-You may notice it taking even longer if your examples differ from one another by a huge factor (e. g. having texts in different fonts).
+If you've got excited by what we've done so far, I have to encourage your expectations to make friends with **The Reality**.
+The truth is that the training process can take days — depending on how fast your machine is and how many training examples you have.
+You may notice it taking even longer if your examples differ by a huge factor.
+That might be true if you're feeding it examples that use significantly different fonts.

-Once the training error rate is small though and doesn't seem to be converging further, you may want to stop it and compile the final model file.
+Once the training error rate is small enough and doesn't seem to be converging further, you may want to stop it and compile the final model file.

-During the training, the `lstmtraining` application will output checkpoint files every once in a while.
+During the training, the `lstmtraining` app will output checkpoint files every once in a while.
 They are there to make it possible to stop the training and resume it later (with the `--continue_from` argument).
-You create the final model files out of those checkpoint files too:
+You create the final model files out of those checkpoint files with:

 ```bash
 lstmtraining \